 Authorize access to blobs and queues using Azure Active Directory

 Azure Storage supports using Azure Active Directory (Azure AD) to authorize requests to Blob and Queue storage.
-With Azure AD, you can use role-based access control (RBAC) to grant permissions to a security principal, which may be a user, group, or application service principal.
+With Azure AD, you can use Azure role-based access control (Azure RBAC) to grant permissions to a security principal, which may be a user, group, or application service principal.
 The security principal is authenticated by Azure AD to return an OAuth 2.0 token.
 The token can then be used to authorize a request against Blob or Queue storage.

 Authorization with Azure AD is available for all general-purpose and Blob storage accounts in all public regions and national clouds.
 Only storage accounts created with the Azure Resource Manager deployment model support Azure AD authorization.

 Blob storage additionally supports creating shared access signatures (SAS) that are signed with Azure AD credentials.
 For more information, see Grant limited access to data with shared access signatures.

 Azure Files supports authorization with AD (preview) or Azure AD DS (GA) over SMB for domain-joined VMs only.
 To learn about using AD (preview) or Azure AD DS (GA) over SMB for Azure Files, see Overview of Azure Files identity-based authentication support for SMB access.

 Authorization with Azure AD is not supported for Azure Table storage.
 Use Shared Key to authorize requests to Table storage.